Quentin Grimes NBA Playoffs Player Props: Knicks vs. Cavaliers

-The New York Knicks, Quentin Grimes included, will be in action at 7:30 PM on Tuesday against the Cleveland Cavaliers in the 2023 NBA Playoffs.
+Quentin Grimes and the rest of the New York Knicks hit the court versus the Cleveland Cavaliers in the NBA Playoffs on Friday, at 8:30 PM ET.

-Now let's examine Grimes' available prop bets, with a particular eye on stats and trends to help you make good picks.
+Let's look at Grimes' prop bets, and some stats and trends to help you find good wagers.

 Quentin Grimes Prop Bets vs. the Cavaliers